Frequently Asked Questions

 No, to ensure only the latest version is available for download please link to my site, the Mac App Store, or the App Store.

-1. In the main window, select one or more entries, and then choose File > Export My Model...
+• In the main window, select one or more entries, and then choose File > Export My Model...

-2. On the other Mac, choose File > Import My Model..., and select the file from step 1.
+• On the other Mac, choose File > Import My Model..., and select the file from step 1.

-How do I backup entries in "My Models"?
+How do I backup Mactracker data?

-Mactracker stores entries in "My Models", Smart Categories, Notes, and Color Labels on your Mac.
-To backup this data you can ensure Time Machine is backing up the database file or make a backup copy of the file manually.
-The location of the database can be found above.
-Please quit Mactracker before performing a backup or restore.
+By default, Mactracker stores entries in My Models, Smart Categories, Notes, and Color Labels on your Mac.
+If you enable iCloud Drive support, My Models will be stored in iCloud Drive.
+To backup the remaining data stored locally you can ensure Time Machine is backing up the database files or make a copy of the files manually.
+Please quit Mactracker before performing a manual backup or restore.
+The files are located in ~/Library/Application Support/Mactracker/ (non-Mac App Store release) or ~/Library/Containers/Mactracker/Data/Library/Application Support/ (Mac App Store release.)